 - 1. Be positive.
 Inform the child who is apparently being bullied and the child/children who are bullying that you are keeping a watch on the situation. - 2.
 Monitor the children's relationships with other children.
 The class teacher is to inform all staff.
 The Headteacher will address the children concerned and note the situation.
-Action will be decided at that point. - 3.
-The class teacher will monitor the frequency of complaints/children concerned by logging incidents.
-Copies will be added to the Head's log to enable any overall pattern to be discerned. - 4.
+Action will be decided at that point.

+- 3. The head teacher will monitor the frequency of complaints/children concerned by logging incidents on the school's information management system. - 4.
 If there are repeated incidents, the parents of all parties need to be contacted by the school. - 5.
-The Headteacher needs to be informed of the outcomes of discussion. - 6.
+The Headteacher needs to be informed of the outcomes of discussion (if not already involved). - 6.
 Pupils' behaviour will be monitored and meetings convene if further incidents occur.

-When an incident arises and is noted by the class teacher, consideration should be given to how it might be addressed, e.g. in class through drama/circle time or through School Council activities.
+When an incident arises and is noted by the class teacher, consideration should be given to how it might be addressed, e.g. in class, through assembly etc